-Blog loading time is one of the major ranking factor from SEO perspective, and also a fast loading blog give better user experience.
-When it comes to WordPress website, there are many things which will help us to improve the loading time of our website.
-Starting from selecting a good web- host, using proper caching mechanism, using a properly coded theme, and many other configuration could be done from our end to speed up a WordPress blog.
+Blog loading time is one of the major ranking factors from SEO perspective, and also a fast loading blog give better user experience.
+When it comes to WordPress website, there are many things that will help us to improve the loading time of our website.
+Starting from selecting a good web- host, using the proper caching mechanism, using a properly coded theme, and many other configuration could be done from our end to speed up a WordPress blog.

 Tips to Speed up your WordPress Blog

 This should be your top priority to speed up your WordPress sites.
 Most bloggers, especially the new bloggers don’t give much importance to removing the plugins that are inactive on their WP blogs.
 Generally, this will make (using inactive plugins) more burden on your databases, thus increases the loading time of your sites, so make sure you are deleting completely the unused plugins on your WP sites to make it faster.
 You can use plugins like Clean options, to delete all orphan tables from your WordPress database.